Wendong-Huo/thesis-bodies/project/experiments/exp_032_fix_cns/docs/hypothesis.md

 I chose sensor=32, motor=8.

 For small channel, s=8,m=4, 399 not working, one of 499 not working but Ants is very much fine.
+Test on small channel again with adjustment in vec_normal and ppo clip_range, we have the very similar result above. (wired)

 # Other Thoughts?